databrary/design/curation/certifications/dsa/data_seal_of_approval.md

 1. If we find there to be any discrepencies with data or metadata deposited in Databrary, we contact the contributor to review, confirm, and make or have us make changes to make the data more accurate.
 We record that the record was changed in the database and when.
 There is a way to acces the previous value for a record, but we do not expose that to the user.

 1. We store information about who uploads, accesses, and modifies a file and when.
+Though we may need to be able to expand on this in terms of storage side of things (Library & ITS)

 1. Currently we only connect to external papers and research profiles through DOI and ORCID, though researchers can add any number of links on their datasets to other resources, but we do not provided any guided process for this, at them moment.

 1. *TBD* but yes, if someone tries to upload a file that is already in the database (identified via checksum), we will not store two exact same copies of the same file.
+If the files differ, we will store the modified file and indicate in the database that it is a replacement and which file it replaces.

 1. Yes, anyone who wishes to contribute to Databrary needs to register using (ideally) their institutional email and have to be approved by their institution to participate on Databrary.
 Currently that authorization is handled manually via our Community Liaison who connects with the appropriate agent on staff at the contributor's institution.